 Media literacy.
 There’s a lot of interest in it right now.
-A problem is that often educators think media literacy means understanding digital sites, which means teaching students how to avoid being fooled by fake stories on Facebook.
+A problem is that often educators think teaching media literacy means teaching students how to avoid being fooled by fake stories on Facebook.
 We need to change that.
 Let’s define media literacy correctly.

 News media have as their purpose to share information and current events.
 Note the “as their purpose” phrase.
-The intention is not to entertain, not to persuade, not to sell, but to provide information.
+The intention is not to entertain, persuade, or sell, but to provide information.
 If we share this definition with students, much of the problem of falling for “fake news” disappears: Fake news doesn’t come from news media.

 Here are four tips for teaching media literacy to K-12 students in the digital age.